Posted on

 Although some vendors made 152-bit and 256-bit WEP systems also available, 128 bit WEP was widely used.

-Authentication System of WEP
+Authentication System of WEP:

 WEP uses two methods of authentication.
+They are,

-1. Open System authentication
+1. Open System Authentication:

 In Open System authentication, the WLAN client that wants to connect to a Access Point doesn’t need any credentials during authentication.
 Simply put, no authentication occurs.
 Subsequently, WEP keys are used for encrypting data frames.
 At this point, the client needs to have correct WEP key.

-2. Shared Key Authentication
+2. Shared Key Authentication:

 In Shared key authentication, authentication takes place in a four-step challenge-response handshake :